A big 'bienvenido' to Boston's new manager, Alex Cora

 It’s been a while, and it’s time to change that.

 Over the past few years, the Red Sox have become a destination for Latino players, and there are no signs of that letting up.
-At one point this past season, the Sox fielded a lineup that featured a majority of Latinos on the field (Hanley Ramírez, Eduardo Nuñez, Rafael Devers, Cristian Vázquez, Eduardo Rodríguez).
+At one point this past season, the Sox fielded a lineup that featured a majority of Latinos on the field (Hanley Ramírez, Eduardo Nuñez, Rafael Devers, Christian Vázquez, Eduardo Rodríguez).
 In the history of Boston, that is a big deal.

 Imagine what Cora can do with someone like the Dominican-born Devers, an exceptional young third baseman who has all the potential to be the next great Red Sox.
 Does it matter that someone like Cora understands how someone like Devers is dealing with cultural and language issues?
 You bet it does.
-And anyone who downplays this connection due to “political correctness” is missing the point: Without Latinos, Major League Baseball would be a dead sport.
+And anyone who downplays this connection due to “political correctness” is missing the point: Without Latinos, Major League Baseball would be a different sport.
 Latinos are saving baseball, and it’s about time that teams have more Latino managers and coaches.

-And let’s not forget that Cora’s influence as a bench coach for the Astros played a huge role in in Houston’s magical season.
+And let’s not forget that Cora’s influence as a bench coach for the Astros played a huge role in Houston’s magical season.

-Not surprisingly, because this is Boston and there are few Latino voices writing and talking about sports, there is a wait-and-see attitude when it comes to Cora.
-Not many are discussing how historic his hiring was, given that Massachusetts is home to the fifth largest Puerto Rican community in the United States, comprising the state’s largest share of residents.
+Not surprisingly, because this is Boston and there are few mainstream media Latino voices writing and talking about sports, there is a wait-and-see attitude when it comes to Cora.
+Not many are discussing how historic his hiring was, given that Massachusetts is home to the fifth-largest Puerto Rican community in the United States, comprising the state’s largest share of residents.
 And while Boricuas in Boston worry about Hurricane Maria, there is a sense of pride that Cora is coming to our city to represent us all.
 That might be hokey to many Boston sports fans, but not this one, and if you see me waving a Puerto Rican flag or wearing a World Baseball Classic Puerto Rico jersey next year in Fenway, you’ll know why.

 So take as many victory laps as you want, Houston, but do it without Cora.
 Boston Boricuas are ready to give a big bienvenido to the new Red Sox manager.
 Because when it comes to Puerto Rican baseball, we take pride in our own —los nuestros.